Remember Right Now

 Remember Right Now is the second album by the American band Spitalfield, released on June 17, 2003, through Victory.
 The entire album was featured in the video game Amped 2 for Xbox.
 The album would mark a point where the band would leave their homes behind to tour in support of their newfound success; they collectively felt that Remember Right Now captured a point where they were at in their lives which was to serve as a keepsake for those moments.
 The album artwork features photos of various locations in the city of Chicago as well as the Chicago suburbs and their respective timestamps ranging from March 1, 2003 to March 20, 2003.

 The song "Stolen From Some Great Writer" was included on the 2014 video game Watch Dogs.

+In 2025, Stephen Andrew Galiher of Vice included the album in his list of "4 Underrated Emo Albums From the 2000s That Deserve More Love Today".